- This event has passed.

 This training aims to de-stigmatize mental health and focus on recognizing risk factors and warning signs of someone at risk for suicide.
 Additionally, it aids in the effort to empathize and response to an individual in crisis, followed by basic steps in getting a suicidal person help.
 It also introduces Samaritans services and 24/7 helpline as an important free prevention resource.

-- Disability inclusion self-assessments for individuals and organizations
+- Self-assessments for individuals and organizations